openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-state-management.md

 ## AppStorage

-For details about how to use AppStorage on the UI, see [AppStorage: Application-wide UI State Storage](../../quick-start/arkts-appstorage.md).
+For details about how to use AppStorage on the UI, see [AppStorage: Storing Application-wide UI State](../../../quick-start/arkts-appstorage.md).

 ### link<sup>10+</sup>